 b.
 Any team undertaking boxing training must be affiliated to their Single Service Boxing Association.
 The affiliation criteria is detailed below, all aspects of the process must be completed thoroughly and an application sent to Single Service Secs (RAF / RN) or Regional Chairmen Army where a phone call or meeting is to be arranged to discuss the duties of the Boxing Officer to ensure any issues in the unit affiliation and assurance is addressed at this point.

 i.
 Safe Training Environment – Check Equipment and location used for training, this needs to be well lit, with enough space to conduct training safely.
 Equipment must be clean and serviceable – your level 2 coach will be able to help with this.

 ii.
-Coaches Registrations – check to make sure that unit coaches qualifications are valid and have been registered with the Army BA through-out; you must have a level 2 coach.
+Coaches Registrations – check to make sure that unit coaches qualifications are valid and have been registered with their Single Service through-out; you must have a level 2 coach.

 iii.
 Ensure that the Health and Safety Officer has signed off all Risk Assessments that pertain to the unit boxing team.

 c.
 Boxers’ Medicals are booked with the unit SMO; boxers may not undertake any contact boxing training until they have passed an Annual Medical.

 d.
 Ensure all training programmes are reviewed by the Senior Coach (minimum Level 2) and the unit senior physical training instructor.

 e.
 Ensure that all sparring is supervised in an appropriate location in accordance with the advice given in Section 5 paragraph 15 and with an action plan for any serious injuries, ensure that the sparring log is completed for every session.

 TRAINING AWAY FROM YOUR BOXING GYM

 f.
 Ensure that the unit has completed all of the procedures required to gain affiliation.